markelog/adit/readme.md

 adit.open(3 /* How many times we want to try to connect, before bailing out */);

+adit.promise // Resolved when connected

-// Then after awhile, you would want to close it adit.close();
+// Then, after awhile, you would want to close it adit.close();
 ```